hjjg200/hjjg200/web/font/README.md

 # Web Fonts

-This directory includes some asthetic Korean fonts that are allowed for commercial use.
+This folder includes some asthetic Korean fonts that are allowed for commercial use.
 Use the rawgit urls if you wish; however, it is not guaranteed that the files will not be changed or removed.

 ## RawGit